nehirucmk/super-vulnerable-web-app/README.md

 ## how to run locally

-1. clone the repo and go to the project folder:
+1. clone the repo and go to the project folder

 2. install flask (if you haven't already):